 Opponents of electronic cigarettes often raise concerns about the lack of transparency surrounding the contents of e liquids.
 Fortunately, all reputable e cigarette companies, including White Cloud, take pride in being upfront with customers.
-This installment of our Beginners Guide to Vaping series will examine what’s in e liquid and which factors you should consider when switching from smoking to vaping.
+This installment of our Beginners Guide to Vaping series will examine what’s in e liquid and which factors you should consider when switching from smoking to vaping e liquids.

 What’s in E Liquid?

-White Cloud is committed to letting customers know exactly what they are vaping.
+White Cloud is committed to letting customers know exactly what they putting in their body when they are vaping e liquid.
 We offer dozens of e-liquids to satisfy every vaper, and each one is comprised of the following ingredients:

 If you’re trying to wean yourself off of tobacco cigarettes, picking the right e liquid is essential to your success.
 There are three major factors to consider when purchasing e liquid: your personal tastes, the amount of nicotine and the ratio of propylene glycol to glycerol.